-As a business owner are you worried about how your business would cope if you were to temporarily or permanently lose a key employee?
-If yes, you should consider key person insurance.
+As a business owner, are you worried that your business relies heavily on a key person?
+If so, consider getting key person life insurance.

-Key person insurance, also known as key man insurance, helps protect a business if a key employee dies or becomes disabled.
-This coverage is vital for businesses that depend heavily on one or a few persons’ knowledge, personal network, or performance.
+Key person insurance, also known as key man insurance, protects your business if a key person dies or becomes disabled.
+This is important if you're business depends on one or a few persons’ knowledge, personal network, or performance.

-A key person life insurance policy is a plan purchased by a business on a specific person.
-The business is responsible for making premium payments and is usually also the beneficiary.
-If the insured dies, the business is given the death benefit, which it can use to cover the cost of replacing the lost key employee or any other expense.
+A key person life insurance policy is purchased by a business on a specific person.
+The business is responsible for making payments and is usually the beneficiary.
+If the insured passes away, the business is paid the death benefit, which it can use to cover the cost of replacing the key worker or any other expense.

 What is a Key Person?

-If your business will suffer revenue loss if you lose a particular employee, that individual is likely a “key person” (or a "key man") for your business.
+If your business would lose significant revenues due to the loss of a particular employee, that individual is likely a key person (or a "key man") for your business.

 Key person insurance works the same way as any other life insurance policy.
 The contract involves three key parties:

-- the insured (the person whose life is covered by the policy)
+- the insured (the person whose life is covered by the insurance policy)

 - the beneficiary (the person or entity that receives the death benefit).

-In key person insurance, typically the business is the policy owner and the beneficiary.
+With key man or key woman insurance, typically the business is the policy owner and the beneficiary.
 The premiums of this insurance are generally not tax deductible, but the death benefit is tax-free.
 The beneficiary is free to use the payout however they like.

 Types of key person insurance